Zakes Mda: Early life and education

 Zanemvula Mda was born in Herschel, South Africa, in 1948. and completed the Cambridge Overseas Certificate at Peka High School, Lesotho, in 1969.
 He pursued his BFA (Visual Arts and Literature) at the International Academy of Arts and Literature, Zurich, Switzerland, in 1976.
 He completed a MFA (Theater) and a MA (Mass Communication and Media) in 1984 at Ohio University, United States.
 He completed his PhD at the University of Cape Town, South Africa, in 1989.

 Career

-When he started publishing, he adopted the pen name of Zakes Mda.
+When he started publishing his work, he adopted the pen name of Zakes Mda.
 In addition to writing novels and plays, he taught English and creative writing in South Africa and the United Kingdom.

 Most recently, he went to the United States, where he became a professor in the English Department at Ohio University in Athens, Ohio.
-He has been a visiting professor at Yale and the University of Vermont.
+He has been a visiting professor at Yale University and the University of Vermont.
 As of July 2021, he is a Lecturer in Advanced Academic Programs at Johns Hopkins University.

-Mda is a founding member and currently (as of 2011) serves on the advisory board of African Writers Trust, "a non-profit entity which seeks to coordinate and bring together African writers in the Diaspora and writers on the continent to promote sharing of skills and other resources, and to foster knowledge and learning between the two groups."
+Mda is a founding member and (as of 2011) serves on the advisory board of the African Writers Trust, "a non-profit entity which seeks to coordinate and bring together African writers in the Diaspora and writers on the continent to promote sharing of skills and other resources, and to foster knowledge and learning between the two groups."